 The following dance styles are featured at most DanceSport Competitions:

 International Standard and American Smooth share many technical principles, and many couples compete in both styles.
 In Standard, the couple remains in closed dance position throughout each dance.
-In Smooth, they dance in open positions (side-by-side, shadow, etc.) as well as in closed position.
+In Smooth, they dance in closed position as well as in open positions (side-by-side, shadow, etc.).

 Although International Latin and American Rhythm both include Cha Cha and Rumba, each dance style uses different technique and music tempos.

-Mixed proficiency events give new dancers a unique opportunity to compete with someone with more experience.
-In these partnerships, only the less proficient partner is judged or, in the case of Blast, critiqued.
-If you’re interested in giving competitive dancing a try and don’t have a partner, we encourage you to ask an experienced dancer about doing mixed proficiency.
+Sometimes called mixed proficiency, Rookie-Vet events give new dancers a unique opportunity to compete with someone with more experience.
+In these partnerships, only the less proficient partner is judged or, at Minnesota Ballroom Blast, critiqued.
+If you’re interested in giving competitive dancing a try and don’t have a partner, we encourage you to ask an experienced dancer about participating in rookie-vet.

-Minnesota Ballroom Blast gives dancers insight into the way these individuals view ballroom dancing, a useful tool for future practice and competition.
+The Level Up Dance Seminars on the last day of Minnesota Ballroom Blast give dancers insight into the way judges view ballroom dancing: a useful tool for future practice and competition.

 Dancers compete in heats, which are a specific group of competitors competing in a particular event at a specified time (or times, if there will be callbacks).
 Typically, dancers will receive a program or heat list to let them know approximately what times they’ll be expected to compete.
 Dancers should be prepared to compete at least half an hour before their scheduled heats in case the competition is running ahead of schedule.